-The quantitative analysis of road connectivity before and after the flood revealed an overall connectivity decrease in the analysed 3254 km of urban roads and surrounding 87592 ha of flood extent.
-We present our findings considering both core metropolitan connectivity (CMC) and intracity connectivity (IC).
+The quantitative analysis of road connectivity before and after the flood revealed an overall connectivity decrease in the analysed 3254 km of urban roads and surrounding 87592 hm of flood extent.
+We present our findings considering both scales core metropolitcan and intra city.

-Figure 5 illustrates the change in centrality values on a core metropolitan scale before and in the aftermath of the flood.
-A total of 71 km of roads, representing urban arteries with edge betweenness values between 4870 and 11205, experienced a 80% (57 km) loss in length.
-The range of values used in the Figure 5 is calculated using the Jenks natural breaks classification method.
-The urban arteries accounted for 12.32% of the total CMC before the flood and the values were found above the 0.987 quantile.
-After the flood, the centrality values of the remaining 16 km of urban arteries fell below 4870 and were distributed over lower intervals reducing their total CMC by 92%.
-Some of these urban arteries connected Porto Alegre to Canoas, Alvorada and Gravataı through Rodovia BR-116, Avenida Asis Brasil and Rodovia Mario Quintana, respectively.
+The change in centrality values at the core-metropolitan scale before and after the flood is shown in Fig. 5.
+Critical urban arteries totalling 71 km experienced significant disruption, with 80% (57 km) becoming inaccessible after flooding.
+The range of values used in Fig. 5 is calculated using the Jenks natural breaks classification method.
+The urban arteries accounted for 12% of the total CM before the flood and the values were found above the 0.987 quantile.
+After the flood, the centrality values of the remaining 23 km of urban arteries fell below 4870 and were distributed over lower intervals reducing their total CM connectivity by 92%.